Underground-Ops/underground-nexus/README.md

 # __Athena0 Pentesting Toolbox - *Agnostic Cloud Brute Forcer*__ (NEW updates on the way!)
 ------------------------------------------------------------------------------
+**(THIS PROJECT IS UNDER HEAVY CONSTRUCTION AND MAY HAVE SIGNIFICANT CHANGES OVER THE NEXT FEW MONTHS)**

 Athena0 is a tool dedicated to agnostic cloud brute force testing, alongside payload construction and delivery.

 Are you looking for an easy way to practice ethical hacking or do you simply want a set of professional pentesting tools with a simple container __toolkit__  you can easily pull and run from a Docker container using *Docker Desktop* (on **ANY** system that can run Docker Desktop), a *Raspberry Pi* or another *ARM* system like a *Jetson Nano*?